XanaduAI/qml-benchmarks/nersc/performance_indicators/README.md

 ## Determinining the number of CPUs
 To avoid wasting resources, you should first determine how many CPUs are required.
-To have an idea of CPU usage, launch a job and ssh to the compute node, and run top to see the CPU usage (then kill the job).
+To have an idea of CPU usage, launch a job for a short amount of time, then kill it.
+Run `seff JOBID` and check the CPU usage.
-Repeat the process until a reasonable number of CPUs is found (i.e. most are in use).
+Repeat the process, decreasing the number of CPUs each time until a reasonable number of CPUs is found (i.e. most are in use).

 Add this choice to the `CPUs` row of the google sheet.